Tonyhaoyu/DH110-TonyXiong/assignment06/README.md

 <img src="./5.png">

 ## Impression Test
-Here are the two designs I used in the impression test:
+Here are the two designs I used for the impression test:

 <img src="./6.png">